hiteshbandhu/notes-ai-and-tech/ai/O'Reilly - what we learned from building llm apps.md

 #### Don't rely on temperature only

-ncreasing temperature does not guarantee that the LLM will sample outputs from the probability distribution you expect (e.g., uniform random).
+increasing temperature does not guarantee that the LLM will sample outputs from the probability distribution you expect (e.g., uniform random).
 Nonetheless, we have other tricks to increase output diversity.

 The simplest way is to adjust elements within the prompt.
 For example, if the prompt template includes a list of items, such as historical purchases, shuffling the order of these items each time they’re inserted into the prompt can make a significant difference.

 Additionally, keeping a short list of recent outputs can help prevent redundancy.
 In our recommended products example, by instructing the LLM to avoid suggesting items from this recent list, or by rejecting and resampling outputs that are similar to recent suggestions, we can further diversify the responses.
 Another effective strategy is to vary the phrasing used in the prompts.
 For instance, incorporating phrases like “pick an item that the user would love using regularly” or “select a product that the user would likely recommend to friends” can shift the focus and thereby influence the variety of recommended products.